 Community Benefits Report

-Community service is at the heart of the Assumption College mission.
+Community service is at the heart of the Assumption University mission.
 The call to serve is one of the core principles guiding our philosophy on education and how we choose to live.

 How Assumption Students Impact the Community